Impossible Foods launches plant-based sausage product in Hong Kong

 It launched the Impossible Sausage in the United States earlier this year.

-Asia is a key growth area, said Chief Executive Pat Brown, as the company aims to capitalise on the region’s high consumption of pork.
+Asia is a key growth area, said Chief Executive Pat Brown, as the company aims to capitalize on the region’s high consumption of pork.

 “Consumers are accelerating the shift to a plant-based food system.
 This is particularly true in Asia where pork dominates the meat market,” he told an online news briefing.